 Each year the Julius Herford Prize Subcommittee of the Research and Publications Committee accepts nominations for the outstanding doctoral terminal research project in choral music.
 Projects are eligible if they comprise the principal research component of the degree requirements, whether the institution defines the project as a “dissertation,” “document,” “thesis,” or “treatise,” etc. The submitted projects are evaluated entirely blind with regard to dissertator, assisting faculty, institution, and any other identifying material, by an unpaid panel of choral conductor-scholars.

-When a dissertation may be nominated: The dissertation of a student with a 2021 degree can be nominated through June 15, 2022.
+When a dissertation may be nominated: The dissertation of a student with a degree earned the prior year can be nominated through June 15 of the following year (e.g., a 2021 dissertation should be nominated in 2022).

 The award: The winner will receive a $1,000 cash prize and a plaque.
 The committee reserves the right to award two prizes or no prizes in any given year.